KiiWiiWii/Obsidian/CompSci/CS year 4 induction.md

 - Submit in numerical order ie 1 is what i want most and 6 is what i dont really care about.
 - if you dont do ts then given one at random.
 - Once chosen you cannot change
+- Allocation based on graph theory

 # Marking scheme

 ![[Pasted image 20250916133207.png]]

+The mark does not include the progress report but they take it into account with the student performance- 10%.
 # Project management is about risk (?)

 - basically dump a trillion hours into this in sem 1